reactive-react/xreact/docs/src/main/tut/Fantasy.md

 ## Monoid

-It's actually Semigroup, but if we have a ID FantasyX, we have Monoid, a Identity FantasyX make sense in that the computation inside is just Identity.
+It's actually Semigroup, but if we have a ID FantasyX, we have Monoid, an Identity FantasyX make sense in that the computation inside is just Identity.

 Anyway, let's see how can we combine two FantasyX together